Avg: 3.2 from 96 votes

 (Updated 6/4/14 - pitch numbers correlate to the Webster guidebook, with recommended pitches to link indicated.)

 P1+2: From the "toe" of the cliff, hike 15 or 20 feet left and climb up a moderate corner.
 There will be a large ledge to your right - continue straight up aiming for the huge tree.
-Belay from the tree. (>100 feet, 5.7ish)
+Belay from the tree.
+(180 - 190 feet done as one long pitch, 5.7ish)

 P3: Climb up and slightly to the right toward the next big tree, passing a few pins.
 The steep bulge is best climbed on the left up the vertical weakness.
 Probably the crux of the route.
 Belay from the tree.